guenhter/raspberry-nas/README.md

 Limitations:
+* OS Setup of the Raspberry Pi is out of scope of this script
+* (vanilla) OS must be installed
 * Only one external hard drive is (currently) supported
 * No RAID suppoted
 * BTRFS is required as file system for the external drive
 * Windows user need to install some additional software to access SFTP (see below)

+# Setup

+To setup everything, make sure you have the external disk connected which should be used as NAS disk.

+1. Transfer the content of this repository to the Raspberry Pi
+1. (Run the destructive script `9-format-disk.sh` if the hard drive is not yet formatted as BTRFS)
+1. Define the parameters in `parameters.sh`
+1. Run `1-host-setup.sh`
+1. Run `2-nas-setup.sh`
+1. Run `3-nas-user-setup.sh`

+Your Raspberry Pi is now a simple slim NAS ♥♥♥

 ## Script Description